 Gold ETFs are similar to mutual funds that are listed on stock exchanges, that is,.
 Like an equity investment fund, in which an asset management company (AMC) collects a reserve of money from investors to invest in stocks, this is the case here, but with pure gold as a base.
 The AMC assigns units to investors, which can then be traded on exchanges.
 The price of the ETF correlates with the underlying physical gold, adding the flexibility of investing in stocks to the old and simple investment in gold.

+Additionally, there are Gold backed IRA companies that offer investors the opportunity to invest in gold through their retirement accounts.
 In basic terms, buying gold ETFs means buying gold electronically.
 Each unit of a gold ETF represents one gram of gold and has a purity of 99.5%.
 This physical gold is stored in the vaults of custodian banks and functions as a base from which units derive value.
 There are two methods for investing in gold ETFs: one is the direct route and the second is the passive investment route.

 Investors who are comfortable with the idea of digital options should understand the liquidity, risk and investment period requirements and analyze the pros and cons before investing in gold ETFs.
 The key point is to have a diversified portfolio, and achieving the same through investing in gold can be a good option if done with thorough research and understanding.
 Mahendra Luniya is the president of Vighnaharta Gold Limited.
 He has more than 20 years of experience in stock market investments and is an expert in digital gold.